 Also, the meta description is where you have to let people know what your page is all about.
 So, use this section as an opportunity to grab the attention of potential page visitors.
+Understand your desired visitors by using the marketing funnel to curate specific content.
 So, take your time to write a good one.

 Robots meta tag

 This is a kind of meta tag that is used to tell search engine crawlers if they have to index or not index the content of your dental webpage.
 Robots meta tag serves as instruction on what to do on your webpage.
 Here’s what it looks like when you click “View Page Source”:

 - noindex- is a command that tells web crawlers to not index a specific page, meaning it won’t be shown on the search engine results page.